Actual Committed Budget {{ budgetStageForecastMarker }}

 TCPI

-To-complete performance index, the cost efficiency needed on remaining work to finish within the selected budget target.
+To-complete performance index, showing the cost efficiency needed on remaining work to finish inside budget.

 References: